-Dark spots on the skin, or hyperpigmentation, occur when some areas of the skin produce more melanin than usual.
+Dark spots on the skin, or hyperpigmentation, occur due to an overproduction of melanin.
 Melanin gives the eyes, skin, and hair their color.

-In this article, we look at what causes dark spots on the skin and how people can remove them using dermatological treatments and home remedies.
+This article looks at what causes dark spots on the skin, how to remove them using dermatological treatments and home remedies, and how to prevent them.

-Dark spots also vary in size and can develop on any part of the body but are most common in areas often exposed to the sun.
+Dark spots also vary in size and can develop on any part of the body.
+Age spots, one cause of dark spots are most common in areas with frequent sun exposure, such as:

 - back of the hands